Volunteer Advocates work alongside our members to assist them in reaching their goals by building uniquely powerful and transformative relationships.

 - Connecting to community

-- Safe Savings Account: Members who achieve their savings goal and attend CEF classes receive a 10% match on top of their savings
+- Safe Savings Account: Members who achieve their savings goal and work 1-on-1 with Advocates receive a 10% match on top of their savings

 - Laptop Savings: By saving $100 with CEF, members can purchase affordable, refurbished laptop computers through our partner nonprofit, the Kramden Institute

-- Renter’s Savings IDA: This new program is being piloted with ten members currently in housing and ready to save for the long-term.
+- Renter’s Savings IDA: Members who have secured housing can apply to participate in this program.
 Members save with the program over the course of two years, and all funds saved towards an emergency fund are matched at 50% (up to $1,000 in matching funds)